CallumRG/lessoncraft.ai/Daily Scrum/Mar 11.md

 ## Mar 11, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: Tested different UI changes for courses and related
-- What was in my way:
+- What was in my way: Incomplete functionality for lessons, discussions, and class list
-- What will I do today:
+- What will I do today: Start looking into search functions

 Kaitlyn:
 - What did I do yesterday: Research on how to update on changing password